Parents and Guardians

 English Language Arts

-Somerville Public Schools uses the Balanced Literacy Approach to best address the needs of all students.
+Somerville Public Schools uses the Balanced Literacy approach to best address the needs of all students.
 This approach involves mini-lessons about key reading skills, frequent and in-depth discussions, exposure to high-quality literature and non-fiction texts, and the reading of books at each student's own level.
-Somerville classrooms also use the Fundations program in grades K-2 to build phonics and fluency skills.

-Reading - During the year, students will be working on:
+Reading - During the year, students in the third grade will be working on:

-- Identifying the main idea and key details in nonfiction texts
+- Finding the main idea of a text and identifying the supporting details

 - Reading stories and poems aloud fluently, without pausing to figure out what each word means

-Writing - Somerville's new writing model introduced in the Fall of 2013 emphasizes giving students many opportunities to write each day across subject areas.
-As they write during the year, students in second grade will be working on:
+Writing - Somerville's writing program emphasizes giving students many opportunities to write each day across subject areas.
+As they write during the year, students in the third grade will be working on:

-- Using adjectives to make writing clear and interesting to the reader (ex. enormous, foggy, challenging)
+- Using vivid verbs to make writing interesting to the reader (ex. sprinted instead of ran; wandered instead of went)

-- Correctly spelling grade level words using resources if needed
+- Correctly spelling words for third-grade level using resources if needed

 Over the course of the year, students will complete three types of writing: narrative (story), informative, and opinion.
-Examples of these in second grade could include: Writing a book about a family member, writing an opinion about a character in a story, or writing a different ending to a folktale.
+Examples of these in third grade could include: writing about the central message of a story using evidence, writing a research report (biography) about a famous person, or writing a story in the form of a myth.

 How can I support my child's literacy learning at home?

-- Encourage your child to read daily and discuss the books he/she is reading
+- Encourage your child to read daily and discuss the texts he/she is reading

 - When your child shares an opinion or thought about a book, ask them why? and have them use evidence from the book

-- Encourage your child to write by keeping a diary, sending a thank you note, or a letter to family or friend
+- Encourage your child to write by keeping a diary, sending a thank you note, or a letter to family or friends

 Adapted from PTA Common Core Guide and Massachusetts Curriculum Frameworks Critical Areas.
 Please see the Massachusetts Frameworks for more detailed standards and skills.

-During the year, students in second grade will be working on:
+During the year, students in the third grade will be working on:

 How can I support my child's math learning at home?

-- Point out examples of using math in everyday life such as measuring a room or estimating the cost of items at a store
+- Point out examples of using math in everyday life such as using fractions while measuring ingredients for a recipe, estimating the cost of items at a store, figuring out a tip at a restaurant

-- Practice newly acquired skills with your child at home to help build confidence (ex. math facts, addition, subtraction)
+- Practice newly acquired skills with your child at home to help build confidence (ex. math facts, addition, subtraction, multiplication, or division)

 Science, Technology, and Engineering

-During the year, students in second grade will be learning:
+During the year, students in the third grade will be learning about:

-During the year, students in second grade will be learning:
+During the year, students in the third grade will be learning about:

 The elementary years are an important time to nurture social-emotional competence and develop foundational learning skills.
 The Somerville Public Schools uses the Second Step curriculum, an evidence-based program that includes everything schools need to integrate social-emotional learning into their classrooms and schoolwide.
 The curriculum is designed to promote school success, self-regulation, and a sense of safety and support.